grafana/tempo/docs/tempo/website/operations/architecture.md

 ### Compactor

 The Compactors stream blocks to and from the backend storage to reduce the total number of blocks.

+### Metrics generator

+This is an **optional** component that derives metrics from ingested traces and writes them to a metrics storage.

 ### Using older versions of Grafana